 As of August 1, 2010, DHP no longer accepts cash payments or foreign checks.
 Only the following payment methods are accepted:

 No cash, credit/debit cards, or foreign checks are accepted at DHP’s central office.
 DHP offers online and mail-in payment options.
 For online options click the following links:

 The Department’s most important priority is to ensure that citizens receive safe and competent healthcare.
 We have achieved a dramatic improvement in how long it takes to resolve disciplinary cases without sacrificing public safety.
 Click here, or the chart below, to get the complete story.

-DHP exceeds its goal by closing 95% of disciplinary cases within 250 working days...
+DHP exceeds its goal by closing over 90% of disciplinary cases within 250 working days...

 Law & Policy